-It’s the most debated, agonized over and controversial topic in wedding planning.
-Do you invite kids to your wedding or ask your guests who have children to make it a date night?
+It’s the most debated, agonized over and controversial topic in wedding planning – kids at weddings.
+Do you invite kids to your wedding or ask guests who have children to make it a date night?

 Kate and her husband Rich were married last October in a quaint B&B in rural Minnesota.
 It was a picturesque setting: a sweet garden ceremony followed by cocktails and an intimate dinner.

 It was their dream location but it came at a cost.
 “After we made our guest list, it was clear that our venue simply couldn’t accommodate all the children.
 For a moment, we considered changing our location, but quickly decided we weren’t willing to sacrifice our wedding-day vision”, says Kate.

 “Since our headcount was fairly low – just 54 guests – it was easy to make a few phone calls to explain our decision to affected family members and friends.
 Everyone was very gracious and totally understood.”

 Hannah’s Reason: The Kids Would Out-Number Adults